IP/IT News – January & February 2026

 5.2.
 Regulation and supervision

-AI: In its ‘flash interference’ #117, the DGSI warns of the risks associated with the use of artificial intelligence in companies, in particular attempts at interference via deepfakes, the exposure of confidential documents, and excessive dependence on AI tools, which can reduce human vigilance and encourage fraud.
+AI: In its ‘Flash interference’ #117, the French DGSI warns of the risks associated with the use of artificial intelligence in companies, in particular attempts at interference via deepfakes, the exposure of confidential documents, and excessive dependence on AI tools, which can reduce human vigilance and encourage fraud.
 (Flash Ingérence #117, December 2025)

 AI/Mental health: At the end of 2025, China proposed the strictest regulations for AI ‘companions’.
 The aim is to prohibit any incitement to violence, suicide or emotional dependence by requiring platforms to regularly remind users that they are interacting with a machine, with a view to preventing psychological and social abuse.
 (Official press release dated 27 December 2025)